DavidCEllis/PrefabClasses/README.md

 >>> rewrite_to_py('example.py', 'example_compiled.py', use_black=True)
 ```

-Using black to format for ease of reading and deleting the now unused prefab imports.
+Using black to format for ease of reading.

 example_compiled.py
 ```python